ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ### `--project` command line flags

-Many of Ceedling's application commands include an optional `--project` flag.
+Many of Ceedling's [application commands][packet-section-7] include an optional `--project` flag.
 When provided, Ceedling will load as its base configuration the YAML filepath provided.

 Example: `ceedling --project=my/path/build.yml test:all`